 While the bar has changed hands numerous times and gone through a variety of name changes, it has remained a saloon all these years and oozes Nevada character.
 With every modern day convenience imaginable, it still has tons of Nevada charm.
 Appreciate the modern conveniences, but be sure to take note of the original bank vault in the back of the bar.

 The Alamo Club & Liquor Outlet offers live entertainment and dancing on Labor Day Weekend and other holidays throughout the year, or you can dance to our Wurlitzer Juke Box.
 We offer Big Screen TV for sporting events, and also packaged liquor, beer and wine for your convenience.
-Swing by for icy cold beverages or pizza, live entertainment, billiards, or even gaming as the Alamo Club & Liquor Outlet boasts the largest single jackpot payout in the entire county!
+Swing by for icy cold beverages, live entertainment, billiards, food from Kathy’s Kitchen or even gaming as the Alamo Club & Liquor Outlet boasts the largest single jackpot payout in the entire county!
 Put this amazing place on your next itinerary and swig some suds in a piece of Nevada’s alluring history.

 Eagle Valley Resort